 Note: Register on a desktop computer or laptop – the application will not work on your mobile device.

-Thank you for your interest in this program.
 We typically recruit annually in October, but recruitment dates are subject to change.

 Work with your hands, work with your team, and work outdoors.
 Work with Manitoba Hydro.